awv-informatik/awv3-react/README.md

+    npm install awv3-react

-# Using Canvas, View and a Csys
+# Example using Canvas, View and a Csys

 ```js
 import React from 'react'